Nine concrete problems

 Minimal interface

-Most 3D tools throw 200 controls at you on launch.
-The work disappears in the chrome.
+Most 3D tools throw 200 controls at you.
+The work disappears in the interface.

 The viewport is the room.
 Tools surface when you need them.
 The model is what you see.